Penn State Golf Courses: 20th century

-Early changes to the College Golf Course

 Two notable changes were made to the golf course during this beginning era.
 Sometime between the opening of the course in 1926 and 1939, the first hole was abandoned.
 The first tee had been located near the golf pro shop in Rec Hall, however, the site also doubled as the dirt road that would become Atherton Street (U.S. Highway 322).
 This not only presented a logistical problem, but a safety issue as well, and a new hole would be needed.
 The new hole was constructed near the old hole, but as a par-3 with a new greensite.
-The old first green is still used to this day (in vastly different design) as a practice putting green.
+The old first green is still used to this day in vastly different design as a practice putting green.

 Having a par-3 as an opening hole proved to be unpopular and it was during this time that the order of holes was switched, with the 10th hole becoming the 1st hole.
 The new par-3 served as the tenth and the nines were flipped from there.

-Another set of changes in 1949 saw the addition of several large specimen trees planted around the course by Frank James, who served as a construction foreman for Park and other noted golf architect, Donald Ross.
+Another set of changes in 1949 included the addition of several large specimen trees planted around the course by Frank James, who served as a construction foreman for Park and other noted golf architect, Donald Ross.

 The sixties saw an era of increased tree planting on the course, as corridors of play were lined with many small pine trees.
 The university (a designation earned in 1954) had decided to use the golf course open areas as a test facility for various trees and forestry techniques.
 While the dual use of the golf course is a noble idea, the tree plants did substantially alter the character and playability of the golf course, and to this day have caused significant changes to be seen.

-The facilities expand

-By the late sixties, changes in technology and a growth in the popularity in the game (mainly led by the professional success of Pennsylvania native Arnold Palmer) created demand for a second course.
+By the late 1960s, changes in technology and a growth in the popularity in the game, mainly led by the professional success of Pennsylvania native Arnold Palmer, created demand for a second course.
 The university hired the golf architecture firm of Harrison & Grabin (both Penn State graduates) to design what would become the "Blue" Course.
 The University Golf Course's name would be changed to the White Course, but would still exist in the same form.
 From the beginning the Blue Course was intended to be a better representation of the game during that era, and this most noted in its total length of 7,008 yards (a full 1000 yd longer than the White Course).
 This course was built farther west of the White Course and was operated from a separate location off West College Avenue.
 The 3rd Hole of the Blue Course ran next to and parallel to the 13th hole of the White Course.

 The Blue Course became the home course for all intercollegiate golf competitions at Penn State, primarily because of its length.